-Graduate Hospital, Northern Liberties
+Graduate Hospital, Fishtown

 The weekend breakfast menu at High Street on Market lasts through 3:30pm, so you have plenty of time to get your life together and nosh on stacked breakfast sandwiches and classic dishes.
 You may also want to try the golden toddy from the “eye opener” menu, for a bourbon and honey wake up.

 Bi-level space with wrap-around bar and new American fare